ankitasikdar/cse2122/lecture/syllabus.markdown

 The HomeWorks are **open-ended**, the idea being for you to explore be creative.
 Please ask questions whenever in doubt.

 Think of this class as a way to get familiar with coding and hopefully have some fun along the way!
+Also, the things that you learn outside of the subject this semester, are the things that are going to be most useful to you down the road.

 > **Hofstadter's Law** "It always takes longer than you expect, even when you